Information for New Students for Fall 2020

 Most students will begin with PSYC-100 Introduction to Psychology, which will be taught during the 2020-2021 academic year during the one month January intensive session ONLY.
 This course will be offered on-line, with a combination of independent on-line learning and interactive small group discussion sections that will meet twice a week (one hour each time) with a faculty member.
 All students who are interested in psychology as a major, and do not place out of this course (see below), should sign up for this January session.
 There will be space for all interested students.
 For first-year students, it is also possible to delay taking Introduction to Psychology until the fall of 2021, and still become a major.

-It is also very important to make sure that Psych 100 is the right placement before requesting permission for this class.
+It is also very important to make sure that PSYC-100 is the right placement before signing up for this class.
 Students may NOT enroll in Psych 100 if they:

 * scored a 4 or 5 on the Psychology Advanced Placement exam,